Szwendacz99/Arch-install-encrypted-btrfs/README.md

 ### Configure mkinitcpio with modules needed for the initrd image
 >nano /etc/mkinitcpio.conf
-### remove 'fsck' and add 'encrypt', 'keyboard', 'keymap' and 'btrfs' to HOOKS before filesystems
+### Remove 'fsck' and add 'encrypt', 'keyboard', 'keymap' and 'btrfs' to HOOKS before filesystems
-### if no encryption then only remove fsck and add on that place btrfs
+### If no encryption then only remove fsck and add on that place btrfs
 >HOOKS=(... keyboard keymap block encrypt btrfs ... filesystems ...)

 ###### optionally add BINARIES=(/usr/bin/btrfs) for rescue?

-### Regenerate initrd image
+### Regenerate initrd images
 >mkinitcpio -P

   # 5. Install bootloader